 The challenge comes right after graduation: what do I do next?

-Many graduates know exactly what they want to do after they get their diploma, especially when studying for very linear careers such as accounting or medicine; some even have already one or two jobs offers lined up.
+Many graduates know exactly what they want to do after they completed their degree, especially when studying for very linear careers such as accounting or medicine; some even have already one or two jobs offers lined up.
 Other graduates are not so sure about what direction to take, which is very common when their degree is open to lots of different career paths, for example, Business Management, History or languages.

 According to recent research, 52% of graduates in the UK work in an industry or career that is not directly related to their degree.
 Businesses are aware of this and are happy to hire all types of graduates because they know the value of their transferrable skills, but also, because having the right personality and attitude is the most important thing for most jobs.